 Gordon began his law enforcement career as a commissioned, full-time officer with the Garden City Police Department in western Kansas.
 Graduating from the Kansas Law Enforcement Training Center as president of the 172nd Basic Class, his law enforcement experience includes service with the Garden City Police Department, the Finney County Sheriff's Office and the Wichita Police Department.
 During his service with the Wichita Police Department, Gordon was twice honored with the department's Distinguished Service Award.

 Prior to Gordon’s law enforcement career, he spent many years as a journalist working as a writer, editor, reporter and anchor at ABC Radio News.
 His broadcast experience also includes work for National Public Radio, the Voice of America, the British Broadcasting Corporation and the Canadian Broadcasting Corporation.
-Among his many awards, Gordon has been honored twice with the Wichita PoliceDepartment’s Distinguished Service Award, the American Legion’s Fourth Estate Award, and the Corporation for Public Broadcasting's highest award, the Gold Award for Special Achievement in Public Service.
+Among his many awards, Gordon has been honored twice with the Wichita PoliceDepartment’s Distinguished Service Award; three times with the American Legion’s Fourth Estate Award; and the Corporation for Public Broadcasting's highest award, the Gold Award for Special Achievement in Public Service.
 This award is given for distinctive journalistic service to the United State of America.

-In addition to his duties with the Wichita Crime Commission, Gordon is vice chairperson of the board of directors of Crime Stoppers of Wichita/Sedgwick County, and as an adjunct instructor at the Kansas Law Enforcement Training Center.
+In addition to his duties with the Wichita Crime Commission, Gordon serves as executive director of Crime Stoppers of Wichita/Sedgwick County, and as an adjunct instructor at the Kansas Law Enforcement Training Center.
 Gordon served with the United States Navy's Office of Naval Intelligence and Naval Security Group during the Vietnam War.
 He and his wife, Dianne, live in the greater Wichita area.